Close×

 Events

-Cycling is your passion, and you'd like to share it with hundreds, even thousands of other people who are just as passionate as you are?
-Let our bike touring events tempt you!
-Every year, many families introduce their youngest children to cycling at the Petite aventure, while the more experienced cyclists get together to tour the length and breadth of Quebec at the Grand Tour.
-Summer events not to be missed!
+Is cycling your passion, and do you want to share it with hundreds—or even thousands—of other people who are just as passionate as you?
+Come join us for our cycling events!
+Every year, many families introduce their youngest members to cycling trips during the Petite aventure, while experienced cyclists come together to explore Quebec during the Grand Tour.
+These are summer events you won’t want to miss!

 Duration: 6 days and 5 nights